VNG-Realisatie/nlx/docs/content/get-started/providing-an-api.md

 You should see your container id in the list of containers.
 The image name  of the container should be `nlxio/inway:v0.0.29`.

+Now let's verify our inway using the outway we have setup in step 2.

 ```bash
 curl http://localhost:4080/an-awesome-organization/DocsTestMyPublicAPI/
 ```